 Should You Get an HSA?

 Don’t like paying tax?
-Neither do I, and that’s why I max out my HSA contributions every year.
+Neither do I, and that’s why I max out my HSA contributions every year with my Lively HSA.
 Is an HSA worth it?
 You better believe it is.

 Once you realize how HSA tax benefits save you money on your medical expenses, you will hopefully take action and open your own HSA account.
 Anytime you pay for a medical expense with non-HSA money, you are paying more than you have to.
 Even if you are healthy as a horse today, start saving tax-free money to pay for your medical expenses when you are not as fortunate.